setupProject calls a sequence of functions in this order:

 to get and change branch for each module, according to its specification in

-.
 NOTE: CREATING A

 GIT REPOSITORY AT THE PROJECT LEVEL AND SETTING MODULES AS GIT SUBMODULES IS

-NOT YET IMPLEMENTED.
+EXPERIMENTAL.
 IT IS FINE IF THE PROJECT HAS BEEN MANUALLY SET UP TO BE

 A GIT REPOSITORY WITH SUBMODULES: THIS FUNCTION WILL ONLY EVALUTE PATHS.
 This can

-be set with the option(SpaDES.project.useGit = xxx)
+be set with the option(SpaDES.project.useGit = xxx).

 Logical.
 Should the binary RStudio Package Manager be used on Linux (ignored if Windows)

 A logical.
-Passed to Require::standAlone
+Passed to Require::standAlone.
+This keeps all

-be set in the .Rprofile
+Logical.
+Should the paths$packagePath be set in the .Rprofile

 file for this project.
-Note: if paths$packagePath
+Note: if paths$packagePath is within the tempdir(),

 then there will be a warning, indicating this won't persist.
 If the user is

-is not the root of the current
+using Rstudio and the paths$projectPath is not the root of the current

 Rstudio project, then a warning will be given, indicating the .Rprofile may not